 Try to update your profile and your digital assets with good images of your office, short updates on the services you offer, promotions you have available to new and existing patients, and more.

 Search Business Group relies on a team of trained individuals to help dental health professionals define their brand, organize digital and printed assets to bring uniformity to their design, create high-quality content that describes and promotes their commercial activity and optimize the performance of all available online assets; however, there are some things that you can do on your own before looking for help from a specialized agency like ours.

 We want you to focus first on what is readily available to you.
-Google My Business profiles are an excellent way to increase exposure online, to begin cementing your online presence, and to start your digital branding.
+Google Business Profile profiles are an excellent way to increase exposure online, to begin cementing your online presence, and to start your digital branding.
 This resource should be an essential part of your dental marketing strategy because it will put you on the virtual map and make your practice more accessible to patients of all ages.